Generate Workflows with AI

 2. Action Discovery Once the application and connection are set, the AI fetches the available actions for that integration (e.g., "Create Employee," "Submit Time Off Request," "Fetch Leave Balance") and selects the most relevant one based on your workflow description.

 3. Dynamic Field Identification The AI reads the selected action's configuration and documentation to determine the exact fields required — field names, data types, required vs. optional, dropdown options, and contextual help text.
 It uses this information to set up the correct input fields for the Action node.
+When the action alone doesn't provide enough detail (e.g., a custom REST endpoint), the AI can also search the web for the external API's documentation to configure the request correctly.

 4. Auto-Fill from Workflow Context After identifying the required fields, the AI can automatically populate them using data already available in the workflow — such as form submissions from earlier nodes, global constants, or system variables.
 This auto-fill step maps existing workflow data to integration fields, reducing manual configuration.
+If your prompt contains an environment-specific value (like a base URL), the AI will offer to store it as a global constant so it's reusable across nodes.

 5. Auto-Test Once the Action node is configured and fields are mapped, the AI automatically tests the action to verify that the connection is working and data flows correctly.
 You can review the test results and adjust field mappings if needed before publishing the workflow.